Suryaprakash1657/ecomerce1/README.md

 ## Milestone 17
 - Wrote the cart schema to store products
 - Wrote an endpoint to store receive and store product details in cart

+## Milestone 18
+- Created an Backend endpoint for cart page
+- Written an endpoint to get products inside cart for user